juliusgarbe/dotfiles/README.md

 # Dotfiles
-This repository contains my dotfiles.
+This repository contains my [dotfiles](https://wiki.archlinux.org/index.php/Dotfiles).

+*Warning:* These files contain code which affects the way your system behaves.
+Do not use blindly unless you know what that entails and only after reviewing the code.
+Use at own risk.
+And always remember: with great power comes great responsibility :point_up:.

 ## Contents